cs50nestm/web/homepage/README.md

 1. Within CS50 IDE, right-click (or Ctrl+click, on a Mac) on the `homepage` directory in the file tree at left.
 From the options that appear, select **Serve**, which should open a new tab in your browser (it may take a second or two) with your site therein.

-Recall also that by opening Developer Tools in Google Chrome, you can simulate visiting your page on a mobile device by clicking the phone-shaped icon to the left of Elements in the developer tools window, or, once the Developer Tools tab has already been opened, by typing Ctrl+Shift+M on a PC or Cmd+Shift+M on a Mac, rather than needing to visit your site on a mobile device separately!
+Recall also that by opening Developer Tools in Google Chrome, you can simulate visiting your page on a mobile device by clicking the phone-shaped icon to the left of **Elements** in the developer tools window, or, once the Developer Tools tab has already been opened, by typing `Ctrl`+`Shift`+`M` on a PC or `Cmd`+`Shift`+`M` on a Mac, rather than needing to visit your site on a mobile device separately!

 ## Hints
 For fairly comprehensive guides on the languages introduced in this problem, check out the documentation for each on W3Schools.